awsdocs/alexa-for-business-administration-guide/doc_source/exchange.md

    1. Run the following command to create the service account\.

-      New\-Mailbox \-UserPrincipalName alexaforbusiness@your\_domain \-Alias Alexa for Business \-Name alexaforbusiness \-OrganizationalUnit Users \-FirstName Alexa \-LastName Service Account \-DisplayName "Alexa for Business Service Account"
+      `New-Mailbox -UserPrincipalName alexaforbusiness@your_domain -Alias Alexa for Business -Name alexaforbusiness -OrganizationalUnit Users -FirstName Alexa -LastName Service Account -DisplayName "Alexa for Business Service Account"`
 **Note**
-Make sure that "your\_domain" is the domain of your organization\.
+Make sure that `your_domain` is the domain of your organization\.
 You are prompted to enter a password\.

 1. To look up meeting dial\-in information from your resource mailboxes, configure them to include descriptions:

-   1. Open the Exchange Management Shell\.

-   1. Run the following command to keep the descriptions in the meeting invites of your resource mailboxes:
+   1. Run one of the following commands to keep the descriptions in the meeting invites of your resource mailboxes:

-      Get\-Mailbox \-ResultSize unlimited \-Filter \{\(RecipientTypeDetails \-eq 'RoomMailbox' \)\} | Set\-CalendarProcessing \-DeleteComments $FALSE
+     For a single room mailbox:

+     `Set-CalendarProcessing <room name> -DeleteComments $FALSE`

+     For all room mailboxes:

+     `Get-Mailbox -ResultSize unlimited -RecipientTypeDetails 'RoomMailbox' | Set-CalendarProcessing -DeleteComments $FALSE`

 1. Set up permissions\.
-The service account must have permissions to access the calendars in your organization\.
-You can enable service account access to the calendars in your organization by using one of the following two methods:
+The service account must have permissions to access the room calendars in your organization\.
+Run one of the following commands to give the service account access to your room resource mailboxes:

-   + Method 1: Set up impersonation, which enables the service account to impersonate a given account so that it can perform all operations using the permission associated with the given account:

-     1. Open the Exchange Management Shell and run the following command:

-        New\-ManagementRoleAssignment –name:impersonationAssignmentName –Role:ApplicationImpersonation –User: alexaforbusiness

-   + Method 2: Add the service account as delegate for each of your room mailboxes\.
+   For a single room mailbox:

+   `Add-MailboxFolderPermission <room name>:\Calendar -User alexaforbusiness -AccessRights ReadItems`

-     1. Run the following command to give the service account access to all room mailboxes:
+   For all room mailboxes:

-        Get\-Mailbox \-ResultSize unlimited \-Filter \(RecipientTypeDetails \-eq 'RoomMailbox' \) | Add\-MailboxPermission \-User alexaforbusiness \-AccessRights ReadPermission
+   `Get-Mailbox -ResultSize unlimited -RecipientTypeDetails 'RoomMailbox' | ForEach-Object {Add-MailboxFolderPermission $_":\calendar" -user alexaforbusiness -AccessRights ReadItems}`

 1. Link the service account to Alexa for Business\.